From Gateway to ProDIGI – The Benefits of Naming Your Salesforce System

 Associating a name with a data system attaches a certain personality to it; it becomes something one identifies with in daily work, almost like another team member supporting the daily delivery of work.
 Anecdotally, we’ve seen stronger adoption of named systems compared to ones just referred to as “Salesforce” or “Amp Impact”.
 This likely stems from a subconscious sense of ownership of/or identification with the system (as opposed to feeling like it’s someone else’s).
 We’ve found this is especially true if you include your team in selecting a name via a competition or survey.
 When you include your team in the journey of brainstorming and selecting a system name, it generates hype and becomes something with which your team will look forward to engaging.

 Timothy Fives, former Senior Manager of Global Knowledge and Information Management at Catholic Relief Services (CRS), credits naming CRS’ system as a key success factor for encouraging user buy-in.
-“CRS’ [Salesforce system] had always been called Gateway overseas, but it never caught on in the US,” he shared on a webinar in 2020.
+“CRS’ [Salesforce system] had always been called Gateway overseas, but it never caught on in the US,” he shared during a webinar.

 “As we started to think about naming conventions across the organization, the US side also picked up on the term Gateway.
 That to me was a big win and a huge example of the organization coming together and convalescing around the platform, the name, the data, and the ability to tell stories about our work.”